Arc676/Arc-Music-Player/README.md

 ### Legal

 Project available under GPLv3 except linking Apple libraries is allowed.
 See `LICENSE` for full GPL text.
 Image icon by [Nuno Jesus](https://github.com/nunojesus/graphic-design-portfolio) available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+`ScrollableSlider` class by Nate Thompson available under MIT license, copyright 2017.
+See `MIT` for full MIT license text.
+Per GPLv3 terms, this work is being redistributed under the GPLv3 license as part of this project.
+You can find the original repository [here](https://github.com/thompsonate/Scrollable-NSSlider) if you want to use it under MIT terms.